- Microdermabrasion is a form of physical exfoliation that can be performed at home.

 Users of diamond-tipped microdermabrasion kits report better consistency of results compared to crystal-based devices, as they may be easier to control and adjust for preferred abrasion.
 Diamond kits also don’t require cream, which means less less money spent buying refills.

 Despite the popularity of microdermabrasion, little research has been conducted into its efficacy for rejuvenating the skin.
 As such, research into the efficacy of at-home microdermabrasion is similarly limited, if not more so.

 Still, there is some evidence that at-home microdermabrasion provides mild, clinically significant, improvements to the skin, with one differentiating factor: where improvements are immediately noticeable following a professional microdermabrasion treatment, results of a DIY microdermabrasion may require one week or two, over multiple sessions, to become visible.

 Safety and side effects

-- Not following your specific device’s directions
+- Not following the purchased device’s specific instructions

 - Failing to pull the skin taut during treatment